diffusionguy/pCASL/README.md

-Partial Volume Corrected and Uncorrected ATT and CBF maps at various smoothing kernels are uploaded Variables_112525.xlsx denotes the design matrix used for statistical analysis.
-The input files are arranged in the same order as denoted in the excel file.
+(1) Partial Volume Corrected and Uncorrected ATT and CBF maps at various smoothing kernels are uploaded.
+(2) Variables_112525.xlsx denotes the design matrix used for statistical analysis.
+(3) The input files are arranged in the same order as denoted in the excel file.